Necron3574/Necron3574.github.io/pages/aspire24.md

 ![Space Needle in the morning](/assets/images/Needle_Morning.jpg){: width="70%" style="display:block; margin-left:auto; margin-right:auto"}

 After the space needle we went to the Seattle Aquarium and spent some time looking at the aquatic life in and around Seattle.
-There was a cool Jelly fish arc reactor thingy, some octopus, cool fishes and some ugly spikey coral thingies that I poked for fun.
+There was a cool Jelly fish arc reactor thing, some octopus, cool fishes and some ugly spikey coral thingies that I poked for fun.

 ![Coral thingy](/assets/images/Coral_thingy.jpg){: width="40%" style="display:block; margin-left:auto; margin-right:auto"}

-The seattle aquarium works on the concept of tide simulation where all the aquariums inside have tidal systems that generate waves in the aquarium at regular intervals.
+The Seattle aquarium works on the concept of tide simulation where all the aquariums inside have tidal systems that generate waves in the aquarium at regular intervals.
 This is to give the fishes an accurate representation of how an actual sea would be and is known to help in keeping the aquariums cleaner.

 After this we checked out of our temporary hotel and checked into The Westin Seattle where we stayed for the rest of our Aspire days.
 This hotel was super close to both the convention centre and the monorail station which made it really easy for us to commute.
 I also met a lot of other folks in The Westin who were also a part of the Aspire program (to the point where the lobby reception was filled with long lines of us microsofties) which was also very cool.